UniExeterRSE/computational-thinking-2024/_episodes/03_algorithms.md

 Design a flowchart for the game.
 The total number of board squares should be 100, and the maximum number of squares a player is advanced or returned should be 30.

-If you want to create the flowchart online you can use [this website](https://draw.io/) (used to create the above flowchart)
+If you want to create the flowchart online you can use [this website](https://draw.io/) (used to create the above flowchart).
+You will need to choose a location to save the output.
+We suggest OneDrive as this will link to your University OneDrive account.

 -----